Cold Rock a Party

 "Cold Rock a Party" is the lead single released from American rapper MC Lyte's fifth studio album, Bad As I Wanna B (1996).
-While the original version of the song that appears on the album was produced by Rashad Smith and samples Audio Two's "Top Billin", the single version features Missy "Misdemeanor" Elliott, was produced by Sean Combs, and samples Diana Ross' 1980 hit "Upside Down".
-It was released in November 1996 by East West Records.
+While the original version of the song that appears on the album was produced by Rashad Smith and samples Audio Two's "Top Billin", the single version features Missy Elliott, was produced by Sean Combs, and samples Diana Ross' 1980 hit "Upside Down".
+It was released in November 1996 by EastWest Records.

 The song became MC Lyte's second-highest-charting single in the United States (after her previous single "Keep On, Keepin' On"), peaking at No. 11 on the Billboard Hot 100, and it received a gold certification from the Recording Industry Association of America (RIAA), selling over 600,000 units by the end of 1997.
 It is MC Lyte's last single to appear on the Billboard Hot 100.
 "Cold Rock a Party" also became a hit in several other countries, including New Zealand, where it reached No. 1 for two weeks.

 Critical reception

-Larry Flick from Billboard described "Cold Rock a Party" as "a classic party rocker", noting that it is combining "Lyte's melodic flow" with the high-powered instrumental to "Upside Down".
+Larry Flick from Billboard magazine described "Cold Rock a Party" as "a classic party rocker", noting that it is combining "Lyte's melodic flow" with the high-powered instrumental to "Upside Down".
 Peter Miro from Cash Box named it a "gem" of the Bad As I Wanna B album.
 A reviewer from Music Week gave the song a top score of five out of five, writing that the veteran female rapper "returns with a hip hop biggie", that is "already receiving big club and media exposure.
 A good bet for the charts."
 Also DJ Freshy-D from Smash Hits gave "Cold Rock a Party" five out of five, naming it "one of the most kickin' hip hop tracks since ooh, The Fugees' last one."
 He added that Lyte "adds a sassy girls' kick-ass vibe that makes the choon so wicked.
 All the laydees, all the laydees, all the laydees in the house say, HO!"